 Institutional arrangements such as self-regulatory councils are key for underpinning norms and ethics both regarding the media and the internet communications companies.
 One recent attempt to apply more robust self-regulatory frameworks in this realm is the Facebook Oversight Board (Clegg, 2020; Wong, 2020a).
 It is a formally appointed semi-autonomous board that will review decisions to remove content (notably, this will not involve informing decisions about what content is kept online in face of complaints).
 There is no explicit mention of the role of disinformation, misinformation or fact-checking in the Board's charter (Facebook, 2019e), nor what Facebook calls 'coordinated inauthentic behaviour' (i.e. organised misinformation and disinformation), although these may be reasons for content removal.
-It is not evident what norms and standards will be applied to such determinations if the Board is expected to review such decisions.
-On the other hand, the newly-appointed Board's Deputy Chair has publicly expressed a desire to "audit" Facdbook fact-checking efforts as part of the Oversight Board's work, stating that that there are "serious concerns" about political bias in fact-checking and questioning the commitment of fact-checkers to the "facts" (Allen, 2020).
+It is not evident what norms and standards will be applied to such determinations if the Board's Deputy Chair has publicly expressed a desire to "audit" Facebook fact-checking efforts as part of the Oversight Board's work, stating that that there are "serious concerns" about political bias in fact-checking and questioning the commitment of fact-checkers to the "facts" (Allen, 2020).